Andrew Anderson (wrestler): Tri-State Wrestling Alliance (2016 – Current)

 Anderson co-founded National Wrestling Alliance (NWA) Big Apple in 2016.
 In 2017 the company cut ties with NWA and the name was changed to Tri-State Wrestling Alliance (TSWA).

 Southwest Wrestling Entertainment (2020–2020)

 In early 2020 Anderson began performing in matches for Southwest Wrestling Entertainment (SWE).

 Ultimate Championship Wrestling (2021 – Current)

 Anderson is currently the UCW Warfare Heavyweight Champion, in 2022 Anderson is set to make his debut for World Pro Wrestling in the United Kingdom.
 Anderson took on James Mason at Cheltenham Town Hall for World Pro Wrestling on Saturday February 19.

 Acting career

 Koloszuk also pursued a career in acting, appearing in both film and television.

-Koloszuk plays the role of the character Fernando in the 2004 Spike Lee Showtime television film "Sucker Free City".
+Koloszuk plays the role of the character Hammond Egger in the 2004 Spike Lee Showtime television film "Sucker Free City".

 Koloszuk was an extra in the 2008 American sports drama film "The Wrestler".

 Koloszuk has also starred in commercials for Doritos and Skittles.